Manal-Saif-Data-Analyst/Manal-Saif-Data-Analyst/README.md

-- 👋 Hi, I’m @Manal-Saif-Data-Analyst
+- 👋 Hi, my name is Manal Saif!
-- 👀 I’m interested in books and data!
+- 👀 I enjoy reading and transforming data into interesting and informative displays.
 - 🌱 I’m currently pursuing a degree in Business Analysis & AI
 - 💞️ I’m looking to collaborate on networking
 - 📫 How to reach me: LinkdIn: www.linkedin.com/in/manal-saif-2bb234292